tureus/rust-camp-2015/slides.md

 ### 3. Whisper

 ...
 Rust is fast.
 Maybe that'll make perf automaticly faster?

 Turned out to be true

+note: I'm not great at buffer management.
+I don't have a great story for reuse or how to carry them around.

 ---